Leonard Hamilton: Biography

-Hamilton was named ACC Coach of the Year on March 10, 2009, a second time in 2012, and again in 2020.
+Hamilton was named ACC Coach of the Year on March 10, 2009, and a second time in 2012, and again in 2020.
 Hamilton is the first coach to be named coach of the year in both the Big East and the ACC.
 In 2018, he was named the Clarence "Big House" Gaines National Coach of the Year by the National Sports Media Association.

+On February 3, 2025, Florida State announced that Hamilton would be resigning as head coach at the conclusion of the 2024–25 season.